microsoft/subseasonal_data/DATA.md

 The daily CFSv2 32-member ensemble mean forecasts of temperature and precipitation from the coupled atmosphere-ocean-land dynamical model with 0.5-29.5 day lead times are obtained by

-1. Downloading all six-hourly CFSv2 total precipitation (pr) and 2-meter mean air temperature (tas) hindcast and forecast leads from [SubX](https://doi.org/10.7916/D8PG249H) averaged over the provided model runs andrestricted to a 1◦×1◦latitude-longitude grid in the U.S. bounding box (longitudes 125W-67W and latitudes 25N-50N)
+1. Downloading all six-hourly CFSv2 total precipitation (pr) and 2-meter mean air temperature (tas) hindcast and forecast leads from [SubX](https://doi.org/10.7916/D8PG249H) averaged over the provided model runs and restricted to a 1°×1° latitude-longitude grid in the U.S. bounding box (longitudes 125W-67W and latitudes 25N-50N)
 2. Converting precipitation units to mm and temperature units to °C
 3. For each grid point and issuance time, replacing the recorded forecast for each lead time l, with the average forecast (for temperature) or summed forecast (for precipitation) over the L=14 lead period beginning with lead time l
 4. For each grid point, lead time, and issuance date, averaging the four 6-hourly forecasts from that date
 5. For each issuance date i, lead l, and grid point, replacing the produced forecast with the average of the (issuance date t, lead l) and the (issuance date t-1, lead l+1) forecasts.

+### Climate Forecasting System, Version 2 (CFSv2) Forecasts at 1.5ºx1.5º Grid

+Daily CFSv2 predictions for temperature and precipitation, at a 1.5°×1.5° grid, with lead times 0-30 days, are downloaded from IRI already averaged over the four 6-hourly daily predictions, interpolated to a 1.5x1.5 grid, aggregated over the 2-week period, and with the precipitation units as mm over the 2-week period while temperature is converted to Celsius.
+Finally, for each issuance date i, lead l, and grid point, the forecast is replaced with the average of the (issuance date t, lead l) and the (issuance date t-1, lead l+1) forecasts.

+### European Centre for Medium-Range Weather Forecasts (ECMWF)

+Biweekly ECMWF predictions for temperature and precipitation, for both control and perturbed runs, at a 1.5°×1.5° grid, for lead times of 0-32 days, are obtained by downloading the data from IRI already averaged over available model runs and aggregated over 2-week periods.
+The temperature data is converted to Celsius, while the precipitation data is accumulated to mm over the entire 2-week period.
+A single dataframe is stored for each weather variable (tmp2m or precip), for each forecast set of runs (control or perturbed) and for each forecast type (reforecast or forecast).

 ### Madden-Julian Oscillation (MJO)